adpmaster05/bowling-game/README.md

 #### 1) Downloading the project as zip
   1. Download the code
   2. unzip the file
-  3. c) open commandline and go to bowling-game folder
+  3. open commandline and go to bowling-game folder
-  4. d) run following maven command: mvn package exec:java
+  4. run following maven command: mvn package exec:java

 #### 2) Cloning this repository (require git installation)
   1. Open commandline